 Stem cell therapy costs in India and in the UK have extreme ranges.
 And when you add in the costs of travel it makes these options out of the reach for most people unless you’re looking to drop 25k to get treatment.
 It is essentially the same type of cost for you to travel to an island or some of the other places that the wealthy may go to get treatments.
 For these folks, spending that type of money is a badge of honor to come back and brag about what they spent.
 But it just doesn’t make sense for the majority of the people who will be reading this information.

-We have a general range for the investment to get regenerative cellular treatment and that range is between 4k-8k depending on if you need multiple shots and depending on if you need multiple locations.
+We have a general range for the investment to get regenerative cellular treatment and that starts around 4k.
+Then it goes from there depending on if you need multiple shots and depending on if you need multiple locations.
 The investment may go up to get a larger volume of cells, but to state what your investment will be without consultation is really not possible.
-But the range gives you an idea.
 And once again, insurance will not pay for this.
 The good news is you can make monthly payments to help you get the pain relief that you’re seeking.

 What are the uses of stem cells?